 uniformly for $j/m_n$ on compact sets as $n\to\infty$.
 Then $y_n(x)=y_{n,\lfloor m_n x\rfloor}$ converges in law, with respect to the compact-uniform topology, to the process $h(x)+ab_x$ where $b_x$ is a standard Brownian motion. \end{proposition}

-\begin{remark} Since the limit is a.s.\ continuous, Skorokhod convergence (the topology used in the references) implies uniform convergence on compact intervals \citep[see Theorem 3.10.2 in][]{EthierKurtz} and we may as well speak in terms of the latter. \end{remark}
+\begin{remark} Since the limit is a.s. continuous, Skorokhod convergence (the topology used in the references) implies uniform convergence on compact intervals [see Theorem~3.10.2 in \citet {EthierKurtz}] and we may as well speak in terms of the latter. \end{remark}